The right type of life insurance for you depends on your unique financial needs. Here are the best plans for different circumstances.

 Increase the inheritance you pass on by adding cash value earnings to your death benefit (only available on some policies with flexible or increasing benefits).

 Whole life insurance is the most common cash value policy.
 The cash grows at a fixed rate controlled by your insurer.
-Other types of cash value insurance, like universal and variable life, come with riskier and more complex investment options but higher potential for gains.
+Other types of cash value insurance, like universal and variable life insurance, come with riskier and more complex investment options but higher potential for gains.

 It’s important to work with a financial professional if life insurance is part of your estate or retirement plan so you can make informed investment choices.